astra-vision/StableMTL/README.md

    source env.sh
    ```

-Each dataset folder contains the RGB images and corresponding task annotations (depth, normal, semantic segmentation, optical flow, scene flow, albedo, and shading).
-The specific data files are referenced in the configuration files under `config/dataset/`.

 # 2. ⚙️ Environment Variables Setup
 Before proceeding with dataset downloads or model training/evaluation, you need to configure your environment.